Morality, Ethics and the Principles of Responsibility – Do They Always Align?

-I believed that my moral obligation overrides any legal obligation – and I knew that I would likely pay a heavy price for it.
-But my loyalty to the company’s clients and their interests took precedence over every other consideration.
-I therefore believe that we satisfied both moral and ethical duties as well as our professional commitments.
-If we would have acted under constant fear of lawsuits, we would betray our pledge of loyalty, transparency, and integrity to our investors.
+I believe that my moral obligation overrides any legal obligation – and I know that I would likely pay a heavy price for it.
+But my loyalty to the company’s clients and their interests take precedence over every other consideration.
+I therefore believe that we satisfy both moral and ethical duties as well as our professional commitments.
+If we act under constant fear of lawsuits, we would betray our pledge of loyalty, transparency, and integrity to our investors.

 The time has come to expose, to speak up against, and to proactively work towards eliminating this moral decline and the unbearable ease with which we are becoming accustomed to fraudulent behavior of both individuals and companies.

 Ethical dilemmas will always be part of our lives.
 But if each one of us would do everything in our power to choose the ethical, moral choice – and denounce those who don’t – I know that we can create a better and healthier society for future generations.

 *This article was previously posted on our company’s website and has been updated to remove a paragraph containing an opinion relating to a dispute with a prior investment manager which was not identified.
 Since the paragraph is inconsistent with the ultimate arbitration ruling for the dispute, the company and author have omitted and retracted the paragraph.